Mathematical models in chemical engineering

 Overall Course Objectives

-To enable the students to formulate and solve mathematical models for chemical systems in chemical and biotechnological process equipment.
+To enable the students to formulate and solve mathematical models for chemical processes and products in the chemical and biotechnological industry.

 Learning Objectives